 And that’s if we think the last Supper was a Seder.
 Or that the Christian Eucharist was modeled on the Seder in any meaningful way.

 Which brings us to the fourth and fifth historical problems.
 The earliest forms of Christian Eucharistic prayers we have bear no resemblance to anything we see from the third century, much less late medieval or modern Jewish Seder texts.
 They actually bear far more resemblance to first or third century Jewish thanksgivings for meals in general or for Sabbath meals (Q’iddush).

 Fifth and finally, John’s Gospel, which we read on Maundy Thursday, describes the events of this night as occurring before the festival of the Passover (John 13:1), while the synoptics (including Luke, which we have read on Palm/Passion Sunday) place the Last Supper as a Passover meal.
 Passover themes are certainly present in all the gospel accounts and provide some kind of context for the story of the last meal the disciples shared with Jesus.
 However, these differing accounts in the gospels should make it clear that trying to press any specific actions into any particulars of Jewish Passover ritual of that or any time is problematic at best.

 So, if you want to celebrate a Seder, you can do that in one of two ways.
 You can ask a Jewish family or congregation if you might join as a guest.
 Or your congregation can partner with a rabbi or a Jewish congregation and they can host you at a Seder.
-If you want to celebrate Maundy Thursday, trust and use our official liturgy or the alternatives on your Discipleship Ministries website.
+If you want to celebrate Maundy Thursday, trust and use our official liturgy in the Book of Worship or the alternatives on your Discipleship Ministries website (such as the one linked above).
 These reflect the wisdom and scholarship of centuries of Christian faith and practice.
 Christian-hosted Seders do not.